-U.S. Democrat, Republican nearly tied in early North Carolina congressional election results
+Republican pulls slightly ahead in North Carolina congressional election results

-(Reuters) - U.S. Republican Dan Bishop and Democrat Dan McCready were neck and neck in early results from a special congressional election in North Carolina, with both parties watching to see whether President Donald Trump’s Republican Party could keep its grip on a long-held seat.
+(Reuters) - U.S. Republican Dan Bishop pulled slightly ahead of Democrat Dan McCready as results rolled in from a special congressional election in North Carolina, with both parties watching to see whether President Donald Trump’s Republican Party could keep its grip on a long-held seat.

 Republicans won a special election in another district in the state where they had been expected to do so.
 Republican Greg Murphy defeated Democrat Allen Thomas for a seat left vacant by longtime Republican Representative Walter Jones’ death in February, the Associated Press said.

-But all eyes were focused on North Carolina’s sprawling 9th Congressional District, where the candidates were separated by only a few hundred votes.
-With about half the precincts reporting, McCready led Bishop by 49.87 percent to 49.57 percent, state board of election results said.
+But all eyes were focused on North Carolina’s sprawling 9th Congressional District, where Bishop had a thin lead over McCready.
+With about 66% of the precincts reporting, Bishop led McCready by 50.27% to 49.16%, according to state board of election results.

 The suburban-rural area in the southeastern part of the state has been represented by Republicans in Congress since the 1960s and voted for Trump by about 12 percentage points in 2016.
 A special congressional election was ordered after last year’s voting was tainted by fraud.